 Want to learn Spanish on your own time while visiting Tamarindo?
 Diana Zimmerman offers private Spanish classes.
 She is bilingual and has several years of experience.
 She will conduct the class at her home and during a time that works for you.
 Email her for more information and scheduling.

-Don't forget to get yourself a souvenir SalveMonos T-shirt, mug, or sticker from Azul Profundo Boutique or Luna Llena Hotel in Tamarindo.
-All proceeds help keep our local howler Monkey populations stable.
+Don't forget to pick up a souvenir T, sticker, or mug for the non-profit SalveMonos at Azul Profundo Boutique or Luna Llena Hotel in Tamarindo.
+All proceeds go towards helping out those cute little Howler Monkeys that everyone loves.
 Thanks and be safe!

 3/5 - The good news is the waves picked up a bit in size but the bad news is the form today was not very good at all after about 8:30 or so.Yesterday the surf improved around 2:30pm & was fun last night.

 It really looked like mid May out there & we're all very much hoping things straighten out by the afternoon session & tomorrow.
 We have waves in front of us swell wise for the next several days so let's hope the conditions line up & we can bring you guys some incredible footage & photos.

 CR Surf Travel Co. is an independent agent of Dugan's Travels, which is certified by CLIA, IATAN, and Vacation.com.
 California Registered Seller 2054922-40 / Washington Registered Seller 602327942 / Fla.
 Seller of Travel Ref No. ST35992.
 Please refer to our travel policy page for all information on our travel services.